Adding associated services

-With IBM Watson Visual Recognition, you can use the Visual Recognition model builder tool to analyze images for scenes, objects, faces, and other content.
+With IBM Watson Visual Recognition, you can use the Visual Recognition model builder tool to analyze images for scenes, objects, and other content.
 Choose a default model off the shelf, or create your own custom classifier.
 Develop smart applications that analyze the visual content of images or video frames to understand what is happening in a scene.
 See Getting started tutorial.

 With the Watson Discovery service, you can use APIs in notebooks to add a cognitive search and content analytics engine to applications to identify patterns, trends and actionable insights that drive better decision-making.
 Securely unify structured and unstructured data with pre-enriched content, and use a simplified query language to eliminate the need for manual filtering of results.
 See Getting started tutorial.

 With Watson Language Translator, you can use APIs in notebooks to dynamically translate news, patents, or conversational documents, instantly publish content in multiple languages, or allow your non-English-speaking staff to send emails in English.
 You can use Watson Language Translator with the following languages: English to or from Brazilian Portuguese, French, Modern Standard Arabic, or Spanish.
 See Getting started tutorial.

 Natural Language Understanding